kkb786/Masters-_UW/Covid_Analysis/README.md

-Analysis to understand the relation of deaths due to Covid-19, and different factors \n The factors used in this analysis are countries' different indexes and a list of vaccines that are mandatory in the countries \n
+Analysis to understand the relation of deaths due to Covid-19, and different factors \
+The factors used in this analysis are countries' different indexes and a list of vaccines that are mandatory in the countries \n
 4 different kinds of response variables were used, which were a function of the number of deaths due to COVID and other different variables. \n
 Random forests were used to select factors that were important. \n